gravitational/teleport/rfd/XXXX-securing-amis.md

 standards are comprensive - the AL2 CIS benchmark document runs to about 600 pages.
 At an estimated 2 pages per item, that's 300 separate items that need detection, remediation and validation.
-I don't beleive that Teleport wants to maintain scripts to do that ourselves, so I have been focussed on finding tools to do it for us.
+I don't beleive that Teleport wants to maintain scripts to do that ourselves, so I have been focused on finding tools to do it for us.

 Somewhat unsurprisingly, nearly all of the automated hardening tools I have